-The union front group known as Fight for $15 is rearing its head again this week, with its “most ambitious effort in years” to disrupt employers in the fast food industry.
-This latest round of street theater comes on the heels of walk-outs two weeks ago.
+The union front group known as Fight for $15 is rearing its head again this week, reportedly with its “most ambitious effort in years” to disrupt employers in the fast food industry.
+This latest round of street theater comes on the heels of unsuccessful walk-outs two weeks ago.

 According to the publication Restaurant Business, the group intends to stage several days of protests starting October 2, followed by intense lobbying in 11 states designed to influence the upcoming elections.
 For its part, Fight for $15 said “it’s go time” and promised a “massive nationwide mobilization October 2-4 – thousands and thousands of people.”
 Of course, whether or not this latest round gets anywhere near thousands of participants remains to be seen.

-The 2016 election changed the dynamic considerably, and the SEIU was forced to serious budget cuts, which seemed to have diminished Fight for $15’s activities last year.
+The 2016 election changed the dynamic considerably, and the SEIU was forced to implement serious budget cuts, which seemed to have diminished Fight for $15’s activities last year.
 But neither they nor the SEIU have cut their losses yet, as this week’s protests are meant to demonstrate.

 With mid-terms approaching, Fight for $15 has sought to enlist into their protests other service workers, such as those at airports, hospitals, colleges, and individuals providing home child care.
 The goal, it seems, is to create the appearance of a mass uprising.
 But if experience is any guide, the number of those attending Fight for $15’s “strike” will once again fall far short of what’s being advertised.